G-Core/product-documentation/documentation/cdn/logs/logs-uploader.md

 </alert-element>

-### Step 2 (optional).
-Include empty logs

-Keep the **Do not send empty logs** option selected if you don't want to receive empty logs.
-Otherwise, uncheck it.

 ### Step 3.
 Select log fields

 Choose which <a href="https://gcore.com/docs/cdn/logs/logs-uploader#log-fields" target="_blank">log fields</a> you want to include in the exported report.
 By default, all fields are selected.